clavery63/point-click/README.md

 ### The Format

+I've kept sample copy of the config around in this repo here: https://github.com/clavery63/point-click/blob/master/public/gamedata.json.
+It might be helpful to reference that as you read through these docs.

 #### Top level

 There are three top-level concepts, each taking up their own section of the config.
 They are **world state**, **player state**, and **flags**.
-World state contains entites--**rooms**, **doors**, **scenery** and **items** (although scenary and items are coneptually fairly similar and might get combined).
+World state contains four entities--**rooms**, **doors**, **scenery** and **items** (although scenary and items are coneptually fairly similar and might get combined).

-There is a design decision here that is important to point out.
+There is a fundamental design decision here that is important to point out.
 All entities must have an id, and therefore must live in their respective place in the config.
 If one entity has to reference another (e.g. a room contains items), then it must represent this as an id, which is then dereferenced in the appropriate part of the config.

 If this seems weird or confusing, let me know.
 But the summary of why I'm doing it this way is ease of maintenence.